Node Feature Kernels Increase Graph Convolutional Network Robustness: ANALYSIS OF THE RANDOM GCN

 where $\mDelta = \frac{\kappa''(0)}{2p}\vone_n\vone_n^\intercal + (\kappa(1) - \kappa(0) - \frac{\gamma_f}{c}\kappa'(0))\mI_n$.
 Hence, considering the matrix $\tilde \mA + \mP \mK \mP$, where $\mP = \mI_n - \frac1n \vone_n\vone_n^\intercal$ (the centring matrix), maintains the informative nature of the message passing step (through the term $\frac{\gamma_f}{c}\bar \vy \bar \vy^\intercal$) even in the case where the operator $\tilde \mA$ is not informative.
 Intuitively, the addition of the node feature kernel can be interpreted as considering both the originally recorded graph and a node feature similarity graph in the message passing architecture.
 This addition gives GNNs the necessary expressive ability to preserve information present in the node features, which is lost in the case of uninformative or noisy graph structures.

-Figure \ref{fig:abc}(c) shows the performance of different message passing strategies (compared to random MLP and spectral clustering; involving only node features or adjacency matrix respectively) which confirms the effectiveness of introducing node feature kernel in the regime where the graph similarity is noisy (i.e., low values of $\eta$), a property which is also confirmed to be valid for practical GCNs as we will discuss in Section \ref{sec:experiments}.
+Figure \ref{fig:abc}(c) shows the performance of different message passing strategies (compared to random MLP and spectral clustering; involving only node features or adjacency matrix, respectively) which confirms the effectiveness of introducing a node feature kernel in the regime where the graph similarity is noisy (i.e., low values of $\eta$), a property which is also validated for practical GCNs as we will discuss in Section \ref{sec:experiments}.

-\section{Experiments}
+\section{EXPERIMENTS}

 In order to validate our theoretical findings in real-world scenarios, we experiment on the node classification task using GCNs on perturbed data.
-In Section~\ref{sec:result}, we begin by justifying the use of the \emph{random} GCN in the theoretical analysis, and then discuss results from two sets of experiments: firstly, we directly apply our theoretical model to real datasets and observe results consistent with the theoretical analysis secondly, we propose a realistic perturbation scheme on the edges and demonstrate that explicitly adding extra information from the node features (via their kernel) helps to robustify the performance of GCNs to this perturbation.
-Finally, we show that the observed phenomena extend to deeper GCN architectures and cases with node feature perturbations.
+In Section~\ref{sec:result}, we begin by justifying the use of the \emph{random} GCN in the theoretical analysis.
+Then, we discuss results from experiments on both synthetic and real-world graphs involving a perturbation scheme on their edges.
+We show that the observed phenomena extend to deeper GCN architectures, and cases with node feature perturbations.
+Finally, in the case of deeper GCN models under structural perturbation, we demonstrate that our proposed method is comparable with state-of-the-art GNN models also placing a particular emphasis on the node features and can be further improved when combined with other techniques.

+We work on synthetic SBM graphs aligned with Assumption~\ref{ass:conditions}, with the intra-community link probability being $q^2(1+\frac{\eta}{\sqrt{n}})$ and the inter-community link probability being $q^2$.
+We vary the parameter $\eta$ to generate SBM graphs with different types of community structure and keep other parameters fixed as $q=0.5,$ $p=2500,$ $n=1600,$ $\mu=(2, 0, \ldots, 0)$.